MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.8_history_manager.rst

 The offline ``obs_history`` and ``action_history`` windows match the online ones step for step.
 The agent injects the manager into the replay memory (via :attr:`~mushroom_rl.core.Agent.history_manager`), and the memory rebuilds the stacked context for the sampled transitions with the same rule used to collect them, without ever storing the redundant stacked windows.
-The circular replay-buffer variant, :meth:`~mushroom_rl.core.history_manager.HistoryManager.build_history_circular_buffer`, does the same for a wrapped-around buffer, taking positions modulo the buffer size and stopping at the write head.
+On the circular buffer of a replay memory, :meth:`~mushroom_rl.core.history_manager.HistoryManager.parse_history` takes the sampled buffer positions as ``anchor_idxs``: the windows follow each episode across the wrap-around and stop at the oldest row still stored.

 Parsing a dataset
 ------------------